Frequently Asked Questions

 May I apply for more than one Pre-K site?

 Eligible children will be placed in their home school district or a nearby private site location.
 If the home school does not have a Pre-K class, children will be placed in a nearby private site location.
 Children placed outside of their home school must be able to provide transportation to those locations.
+If a child is already receiving childcare at one of our private site locations, the family may request placement there.

 If you have questions about which school district you live in, you can locate it here: http://gcs-ss-webquery.gaston.k12.nc.us/eduweb/webquery/